JurgenCruz/HomeServerSetup/Configure router dns.md

     4. Configure the router IP: `nmcli con mod enp1s0 ipv4.gateway 192.168.1.254`.
 Normally the router assigns itself a static IP which is the second to last IP in the IP range.
     5. Configure the router as DNS and Cloudflare as fallback DNS: `nmcli con mod enp1s0 ipv4.dns "192.168.1.254 1.1.1.1"`.
 If you like to use another DNS like Google's, you can change it.
     6. Reactivate the device for the changes to take effect: `nmcli con up enp1s0`.
 This may terminate the SSH session. if so, `ssh` to the server again.
 7. Add services with static IP to the `lan` domain.
 Since they don't use DHCP, the router won't add them to the hosts list.
+We have not created Home Assistant service yet, but it will have its IP ready.
     1. Navigate to "Network" > "DHCP and DNS" > "Hostnames".
     2. Click the `Add` button.
     3. `Hostname`: `server`.